jkomoros/CASsim/README.md

 Visit http://localhost:8081

 Arrow keys left or right to move forward or backward in state.
+Spacebar toggles play/pause.

 The main config that will be loaded up is `data/default.json`.
 You can also create additional config files in that directory, and load them by changing the `default` in the URL to be the filename of the json file you want to load.